veebch/nodemode/README.md

 Reboot, and ssh back in as the user pi. `ssh pi@<YOURNODEIP>`

-## Install the ticker code
+## Install the price ticker code

-Once you're logged into the node as user `pi`, following the installation instructions at https://github.com/llvllch/stonks
+Once you're logged into the node as user `pi`, following the installation instructions at https://github.com/llvllch/stonks.
+To get the screen shown in the photo, the config file should be set to `maximalist: true` and `currency: bitcoin`.

 ## Add Autostart